Q-Minh/nihu/dox/metaprogramming.md

 Argument selector {#argselector}
 -----------------

 The argument selector is a special templated metafunction that can return its nth template parameter.
+This seems to be a trivial task, however, you should remind yourself that once a template is instantiated there is no way to obtain the actual value of the template parameter from outside the given template.
+The implementation of the argument selector looks like:

 \snippet metaprogramming.hpp ArgumentSelector

+In the above code the key role of recursion is clearly followable.
+The general case of the `select_argument` template class is defined by means of a simple recursion rule, whereas the recursion tail is a partial specialization of the general case.

 Metafunction classes {#metafunclass}
 --------------------

 Metafunction classes (a.k.a. metafunctors) are classes with a templated inner class that is a metafunction.
-In NiHu, the nested metafunction is called `apply`.
+Just as function classes (a.k.a. functors) have the evaluation operator function that can return a value, metafunction classes have a nested metafunction, that can return a type, as described [above](#metafun).
+In NiHu, the nested metafunction is always called `apply`.

 \snippet metaprogramming.hpp MetaFunctionClass

 Placeholders {#placeholder}
 ------------

-Placeholders are special metafunction classes that contain an argument selector as the nested class.
+Placeholders are special metafunction classes that contain an [argument selector](#argselector) as the nested class.
+Placeholders do not have any other specialities what would make them differ from other metafunctors, yet, implemenetation of template metaprogramming control sequences and algorithms involve the extensive usage of placeholders, which makes them worth explaining separately.

 \snippet metaprogramming.hpp PlaceHolder